neel-lab/webGlycoEnzDB/singlecellData/singleCellData/readme.md

 Citation: Tabula Sapiens Consortium*, Jones, R. C., et al. (2022).
 The Tabula Sapiens: A multiple-organ, single-cell transcriptomic atlas of humans.
 Science, 376(6594), eabl4896.

-The preprocessing steps for the dataset are as follows:
+The preprocessing steps for the dataset are as follows:<br/>
-From the decontaminated UMI counts obtained from TS,
+From the decontaminated UMI counts obtained from TS, <br/>
-	- Remove cells which have less than 200 genes detected.
+	- Remove cells which have less than 200 genes detected.<br/>
-	- Remove genes which are detected inless than 3 cells
+	- Remove genes which are detected inless than 3 cells<br/>
 	- Scale data such that each cell has a total sum of 10000 reads.
-For each cell, (expr/sum(expr))*10000
+For each cell, (expr/sum(expr))*10000<br/>
-	- Log transform data. ln(1+expr)
+	- Log transform data. ln(1+expr)<br/>
-	- Subset data to glycogenes
+	- Subset data to glycogenes<br/>

 In each compartment folder(endothelial, epithelial, stromal, immune), 5 files are available:
 1. *_expr.csv files contain raw gene expression data in cellsXglycogenes table format.
 This is a large file.